Please use the menu below to navigate to any article section:

 It is critical to structure your portfolio correctly from the start as changing structures halfway can be a costly exercise.

 All successful investors know that they can’t do it alone.

 They recognise that if they’re the smartest person in their team they’re in trouble.

 They understand the importance of seeking advice from properly qualified professionals and delegating.

-Ticking all of the above boxes on your own can be a daunting prospect, but if you engage a buyer’s agent to find you the best property for your circumstances, a mortgage broker to organise your finance, an accountant to structure you portfolio and a property manager to tenant your investment and look after it, you will enjoy the journey more and get the most out of your portfolio.
+Ticking all of the above boxes on your own can be a daunting prospect, but if you engage a buyer’s agent to find you the best property for your circumstances, a mortgage broker to organise your finance, an accountant to structure your portfolio, and a property manager to tenant your investment and look after it, you will enjoy the journey more and get the most out of your portfolio.

 Including all of these elements in your property investment strategy will greatly increase your chance of success, as well as the prospect of becoming one of the few investors who make it beyond the “one house hump”.

 Property investment should be part of a long-term strategy which makes it a more predictable venture and removes the emotion that can lead to poor buying decisions.

 You’re more likely to become wealthy by things you say no to, rather than the things you say yes to, and having a strategy will make it easier to make those crucial decisions.